masawada/amazon-s3-thin-demo/README.md

 Demonstration of Amazon::S3::Thin to obtain permissions from an IAM Role attached to an EC2

-## Usage
+## on EC2

-Create an EC2 instance and S3 bucket with following commands:
+Create an EC2 instance and a S3 bucket with following commands:

 ```
 $ cd cdk